Act 3

 Read Act 1

-1. Find the quote from the essay question.
+1. Find the quote from the essay question, page 106.
 Look carefully at when it appears in the play and what happens just before and just after it.
 What position does it take in the narrative arc or Freytag's pyramid?

 2. Find evidence that Nora is a 'liar, hypocrite and criminal'.
 Find at least two quotes for each character trait.

-3. Identify at least four techniques that the playwright employs to elicit sympathy and admiration from the audience.
-Use the information in class notebook
+3. Identify at least four techniques that the playwright employs to elicit sympathy and admiration from the audience for Nora.

 Setting